robatron/dotfiles-installer/README.md

 npm start
 ```

-The repo will me mounted inside of the container.
+The repo will be mounted inside of the container.
 Play around as much as you want.
 All changes will be reverted when the container is restarted.

 ### CI/CD